pubpub-zz/ppInk/readme.md

 When stamping the images:
 * with short left click, the image will be stamped with the images original size, and positioned at the top-left position.
 * with short right click the image will be centered on the cursor
-* with a drag right/left click, the image will be scaled (ignoring aspect ratio) to fit the drawn bounding box.
+* with a drag right/left click, the image will be scaled (ignoring aspect ratio) to fit the drawn boun	ding box.

 if you just draw a vertical or horizontal line, the image will be drawn with the drawn width/height respecting proportional size. else you can draw a box which will define the image size (non proportional).